Experimental probe of quantum coherence in top-quark pair production: Method

+Throughout this work we employ the helicity basis, in which the spin quantization axis of each quark is chosen along its direction of motion in the $t\bar t$ rest frame.
+At leading order in QCD, the net polarizations vanish and the spin-density matrix is therefore fully specified by five independent spin-correlation coefficients.
+The analytical expressions for these coefficients in both the $gg$ and $q\bar q$ production channels are summarized in Appendix~\ref{appendixA}.
+These coefficients determine the density matrix in Eq.~(\ref{Eq:density matrix}) and therefore completely specify the quantum state of the produced top--antitop pair.

-To quantify the quantum coherence present in the spin state of top-quark pairs, we adopt the $l_1$-norm of coherence, a widely used measure within the resource theory of coherence~\cite{PhysRevLett.113.140401}.
-For a given density matrix $\rho$, the $l_1$-norm of coherence is defined as
+To quantify the quantum coherence encoded in the reconstructed spin-density matrix, we employ the $l_1$-norm of coherence, one of the standard measures in the resource theory of quantum coherence~\cite{PhysRevLett.113.140401}.
+For a density matrix $\rho$, it is defined as

-where the summation runs over all off-diagonal elements of $\rho$ in a fixed reference basis.
-This quantity captures the total amount of coherence by summing the absolute values of all off-diagonal terms.
+where the summation extends over all off-diagonal matrix elements of $\rho$ in a fixed reference basis.
+Since quantum coherence originates from the interference terms of the density matrix, the quantity $\mathcal{C}_{l_1}$ provides a direct measure of the helicity-interference structure underlying top--antitop production.
+Accordingly, its dependence on $M_{t\bar t}$ and $\Theta$ directly probes how QCD spin interference evolves across the kinematic phase space of the process.